Shaktism: Shaktism versus other Hindu traditions

-Shaktism has at times been dismissed as a superstitious, black magic-infested practice that hardly qualifies as a true religion at all.
-A representative criticism of this sort issued from an Indian scholar in the 1920s:

 The tantra practices are secretive, subject to speculations and criticism.
 Scholars variously attribute such criticism to ignorance, misunderstanding or sectarian bias on the part of some observers, as well as unscrupulous practices by some Shaktas.
 These are some of the reasons many Hindus question the relevance and historicity of Tantra to their tradition.
+The emphasis in Shaktism that love of the deity is more important than obedience shows an influence of the Vaishnavaite idea of passionate relationship between Radha and Krishna as an ideal bhava.
+Similarly, Shaktism influenced Vaishnavism and Shaivism.
+The goddess is considered the consort and energy (shakti) of the gods Vishnu and Shiva; they have their individual shaktis, Vaishnavi for Vishnu and Maheshvari for Shiva, and consorts Lakshmi and Sati/Parvati.

 Beyond tantra, the Shakta sub-traditions subscribe to various philosophies, are similar in some aspects and differ in others.
 These traditions compare with Vaishnavism, Shaivism and Smartism as follows: